$0 Turkey → Netherlands Highly Skilled Migrant Guide — Quick-Start Checklist

 Can I switch from Germany to the Netherlands after working in Germany for a few years?

 Yes.
 Having worked in Germany does not preclude applying for a Dutch Kennismigrant permit.
-Your 150km residence rule for the 30% ruling would be based on your residence in Germany — which is comfortably more than 150km from the Dutch border.
+Your 150km residence rule for the 30% ruling would be based on your residence in Germany, and you would still need to show that the 150km and 16-of-24-month conditions are met.
 The Ankara Agreement advantages apply regardless of prior EU employment history.

 How does the Dutch housing crisis compare to Germany for a Turkish professional arriving in 2026?